mfirhas/note/src/clean_code.md

 - Timely: Unit tests should be written *just before* the productions code(in timely fashion).
 The timing is adjusted, as long as tests first.
 If you write production code first, you can end up not writing tests to it.

 *Opinion: This is why unit tests involve mock to make the tests fast and independent, since mock cut the IO/syscalls dependencies, and can be repeat multiple times anywhere without setting things up.*

+*Opinion: With clear separation between business rules/logics/domains, mocks aren't really needed.
+Mocks tend to exist when infrastructures part of the code mixed with non-infrastructure codes.*

 ## Classes